 1).
-Non Surgical (Conservative):-
+Non-Surgical (Conservative):-

 Anti-inflammatory medications to reduce swelling and pain and analgesics to relieve pain.
-Most pain can be treated with nonprescription medications, but if pain is severe or persistent, a doctor may recommend prescription medications.
+Most pain can be treated with nonprescription medications, but if the pain is severe or persistent, a doctor may recommend prescription medications.

 Epidural injections may be prescribed to help reduce swelling.
-This treatment is not recommended repeatedly and usually provides only temporary pain relief.
+This treatment is not recommended repeatedly and usually, provides only temporary pain relief.

 Physical therapy and/or prescribed exercises may help stabilize the spine, build endurance and increase flexibility.
 Therapy may help with the resumption of normal lifestyle and activities.
 Yoga may be effective for some people in helping to manage symptoms.

-Maintaining a proper weight is crucial to effective management of osteoarthritis.
+Maintaining a proper weight is crucial to the effective management of osteoarthritis.
 Being overweight is a risk factor for osteoarthritis.
 Practice good posture when sitting or standing.
 When lifting something, lift with the knees, not with the back.